codenteq/laerx-docs/README.md

-# Dcapp Documentation
+# Laerx Documentation

-You can find the online version of the Dcapp documentation at [https://devdocs.codenteq.com](https://devdocs.codenteq.com).
+You can find the online version of the Laerx documentation at [https://devdocs.codenteq.com](https://devdocs.codenteq.com).

 ## Contribution guide